lamini-ai/llm-operator/README.md

 # LLM Operators - Build custom planning & tool-using LLMs with [Lamini](https://lamini.ai)

-Build your own operator!
-An operator is an LLM that can intelligently plan, select, and invoke different functions in your application.
+Build your own Operator!
+An Operator is an LLM that can intelligently plan, select, and invoke different functions in your application.
 Here's [food delivery operator](examples/test_food_delivery.py):

 ```
 food_operator = FoodDeliveryOperator()